-The treatment arms were well balanced, with >95% of patients presenting with ≥3 bone metastases at screening in both arms.
+The treatment arms were well balanced, with >95% of patients presenting with ≥3 bone metastases at the screening in both arms.
 Over a median follow-up of 30.4 months, patients treated with ADT + AA + prednisone had a 38% risk reduction of death (HR 0.62, 95%CI 0.51-0.76) compared to ADT + placebo.
 Median OS was not yet reached in the ADT + AA + prednisone arm compared to 34.7 months in the ADT + placebo arm.
 OS rates at 3 years for the ADT + AA + prednisone arm was 66%, compared to 49% in the ADT + placebo arm.
 This OS benefit was consistently favorable across all subgroups including ECOG 0 and 1-2, visceral metastases, Gleason ≥8 disease, and bone lesions >10.
 Second, there was also 53% risk of reduction of radiographic progression or death for patients treated with ADT + AA + prednisone (median 33.0 months; HR 0.47, 95%CI 0.39-0.55) compared to ADT + placebo (14.8 months).
 Third, there was statistically significant improvement across all secondary endpoints for ADT + AA + prednisone: (i) time to PSA progression (HR 0.30, 95%CI 0.26-0.35), (ii) time to pain progression (HR 0.70, 95%CI 0.58-0.83), (iii) time to next symptomatic skeletal event (HR 0.70, 95%CI 0.54-0.92), (iv) time to chemotherapy (HR 0.44, 95%CI 0.35-0.56), and (v) and time to subsequent prostate cancer therapy (HR 0.42, 95%CI 0.35-0.50).
 Secondary to the above results, the study was discontinued after the first interim analysis.
 Adverse events were comparable in the two groups.
 Hypertension only rarely required treatment discontinuation, and only two patients discontinued treatment due to hypokalemia (no hypokalemia-related deaths).
 Two patients in each arm died of cerebrovascular events, and 10 patients treated with ADT + AA + prednisone compared to 6 patients treated with ADT + placebo died of cardiac disorders.

-In conclusion, the phase III LATITUDE study demonstrated that ADT + AA + prednisone lead to a significantly improved OS with a 38% reduction in risk of death, significantly prolonged rPFS (53% reduction), and improvement across all secondary endpoints.
+In conclusion, the phase III LATITUDE study demonstrated that ADT + AA + prednisone leads to a significantly improved OS with a 38% reduction in risk of death, significantly prolonged rPFS (53% reduction), and improvement across all secondary endpoints.
 The overall safety profile was consistent with the AA + prednisone mCRPC trials.
 Based on these findings, Dr. Fizazi states “the addition of AA + prednisone to ADT can potentially be considered a new standard of care for patients with high-risk, newly diagnosed hormone-naïve prostate cancer.”
-The full manuscript was subsequently published in the New England Journal of Medicine at the conclusion of today’s plenary session.
+The full manuscript was subsequently published in the New England Journal of Medicine at the conclusion of this plenary session.

 1. Gravis G, Fizazi K, Joly F, et al. Androgen Deprivation Therapy (ADT) alone or with Docetaxel in Non-castrate metastatic Prostate Cancer (GETUG-AFU 15): A randomized, open-label, phase 3 trial.
 Lancet Oncol: 2013 Feb;14(2):149-158.